Thanksgiving Day – Thursday, 26 November 2020

 Thanksgiving holiday is rich in legend, symbolism, and tradition.
 The day usually centres around the Thanksgiving Dinner, which traditionally consists of seasonal foods indigenous to America including turkey, bread stuffing, potatoes, cranberry sauce, corn, and pumpkin pie.
 So popular is turkey as a main dish that Thanksgiving is sometimes called “Turkey Day”!

-In addition to giving thanks for a bounteous year, Thanksgiving traditions also include giving to charity, attending parades – such as the famous Macy’s Thanksgiving Day Parade in New York, watching sports – especially American football or College basketball, sitting down with the family to watch Thanksgiving TV, and probably most important of all travelling the country to visit and celebrate with family and friends.
+In addition to giving thanks for a bounteous year, Thanksgiving traditions also include giving to charity, attending parades – such as the famous Macy’s Thanksgiving Day Parade in New York, watching sports – especially American football or College basketball, sitting down with the family to watch Thanksgiving TV, and probably most important of all travelling the country for family experience days to visit and celebrate with family and friends.
 Not surprisingly Thanksgiving is usually one of the busiest travel periods in the year – we will have to how busy the roads will be in 2020!

 10 creative Thanksgiving ideas